fin-T/4.-Professional-backend/README.md

     // .addBearerAuth()
     // .addSecurityRequirements('bearer')

-Set your values in the file .env.
+Set your values in the file .env (template for .env file in "env_template" file).

 In the Caddyfile file, specify your domain.